 Approved distributors act as a builder’s advocate in dealing with our Eligibility Risk Manager, Corporate Scorecard.
 The distributor will ensure that complete and accurate information is submitted on your behalf so that the Eligibility Risk Manager can make a fully informed decision when undertaking its risk assessment.

 Applying for a Certificate of Insurance through a broker distributor

 Where eligibility for insurance with icare HBCF has approved and issued the Certificate of Eligibility, the distributor can then process applications for Certificates of Insurance for individual projects on your behalf.

 You must obtain a certificate for each project that you undertake before it begins, and before you receive any payment (including a deposit) under the building contract.

 You just need to submit your project application to your broker, who will issue you a Certificate of Insurance on behalf of HBCF (assuming all requirements are met).

 Eligible builders and contractors can also make an application online through our Builder Self-service Portal.

-Your role as a hbcf approved broker distributor
+Your role as an HBCF approved broker distributor